-- From the library's home page, click on "Articles and More"
+- From the library's home page, click on "Articles & More"

 - From this page, click on "Academic Search Complete"

 - From this screen, you will enter your search terms.
-However, before you enter your search terms, be sure to note that there is an option to limit your search to "Full Text" articles as well "Scholarly (Peer Reviewed) Journals;" be sure to click on both of these options.
+However, before you enter your search terms, be sure to click on "Advanced Search" and note that there is an option to limit your search to "Full Text" as well "Scholarly (Peer Reviewed) Journals."
+Be sure to click on both of these options.
 Also, keep in mind that it is often useful to combine search terms with an "AND" in order to refine your search results.
 So, for example, if you are conducting research on Sylvia Plath's "Daddy," the following search will yield the most relevant results: Plath AND daddy.
-If you are looking for an essay on Joyce's "Eveline," then the following search will yield the most relevant results: Joyce AND Eveline.

 - For a useful vodcast on using "Academic Search Complete," please click here

 2.)
 MLA, JSTOR, Literature Resource Center, and the Literary Reference Center are also excellent databases.
 These databases can be accessed in the same manner as Academic Search Complete.

 3.)
 Books are also good.
 If you conduct a search of the library's catalog, you will undoubtedly find a wealth of relevant material, including collections of essays on specific writers and histories of specific literary periods.

 - Include the title(s) and author(s) you are discussing in the first or second paragraph of your paper.